 Construction Law Unsatisfactory Performance Leads To Finding Of Non-Responsibility The court upholds the decision of the Suffolk County Water Authority which found a low bidder to be non-res...
-Read More Randy J. Heller Partner 02/07/18
+Read More Randy J. Heller Of Counsel 02/07/18

 Construction Law “Leapfrogging”--Owner Direct Payment To A Subcontractor Direct payment by an owner to a subcontractor holds a number of benefits for each party.
 Read More Eugene H. Goldberg Associate 02/07/18